fwcd/kotlin-language-server/CONTRIBUTION.md

 > These requirements apply to the project as a whole.

 KLSP:
+- ***MUST NOT* create any system files in user's project folder, and user's home folder.**
+  - It clogs user's project with unnecessary information which can be stored in more appropriate place.
+Such files can be modified, deleted or corrupted in other way.
+  - Consider using temp files or placing files according to XDG specs (`~/.config/<program-name>/config`)
-- *MUST NOT* create any system files in user's project folder, and user's home folder.
-Temporary files, such as logs and databases, are allowed to be stored in OS's temp directory.
+  - Temporary files, such as logs and databases, are allowed to be stored in OS's temp directory.
 - *SHOULD NOT* rely on editor specific features
+- *SHOULD* have dedicated class for server configuration. sourcepath, etc.
+- ***SHOULD NOT* rely on command line tools even if they are a part of POSIX standard.**
+  - Command line tools are mainly designed for humans, not programs.
+Their usage involves text parsing which is error prone approach.
+Usage of CLI tools via ProcessBuilder or any other means of process spawning is considered a crutch and should be replaced with a proper API calls.

 # Development